md-babel/md-babel-schema/select-block/README.md

 ```

 - Each block (input and result) has its own range and Markdown block type.
+- Each code block range ends after the triple backticks, but before the newline.
+- Code blocks without language provide the empty string.
+- Result blocks pass their metadata comment content as the `header` key.
 - Notably absent: the optional `"error"` key, since no dedicated, persistent error block is in the document.